Dr Pauline Essah

 Pauline Essah staff profile photo

-Most recently, Pauline was a Senior Manager for Global Health at the UK’s National Institute for Health Research (NIHR).
-She oversaw the strategic use of UK Official Development Assistance funding to support sustainable partnerships between health researchers in UK institutions and those in low- and middle-income countries, to help strengthen scientific capacity, advance health, promote economic growth and transform people’s lives.
+Before joining ESSA, Pauline was a Senior Manager for Global Health at the UK’s National Institute for Health Research (NIHR).
+She oversaw the strategic use of UK Official Development Assistance funding to support equitable partnerships between health researchers in UK institutions and those in low- and middle-income countries, to help strengthen scientific capacity, advance health, and transform people’s lives.

-Prior to NIHR (2009 to 2018), Pauline was instrumental in establishing and managing the flagship, multidisciplinary and interdisciplinary Cambridge-Africa Programme at the University of Cambridge.
+Prior to NIHR, Pauline was instrumental in establishing and managing the flagship, multidisciplinary Cambridge-Africa Programme at the University of Cambridge from 2009 to 2018.
 The programme fosters mutually beneficial collaborations between Cambridge and African researchers and strengthens the capacity of African PhD and postdoctoral researchers by providing them with scholarships, training and mentorship.